 The Adriatic Sailing Trip of Your Dreams

 Irish writer, George Bernard Shaw, once said, “If you want to see heaven on earth, come to Dubrovnik.”
-The culture hub of Croatia and film set of Game of Thrones, Dubrovnik is a travel magnet for those who enjoy spectacular medieval architecture on the coast and paradisiac island hopping.
+The culture hub of Croatia and film set of Game of Thrones, Robin Hood, Star Wars: The Last Jedi, Dubrovnik is a travel magnet for those who enjoy spectacular medieval architecture on the coast and paradisiac island hopping.
 Here is a 7-day sailing route in Dubrovnik especially for you, enjoy!

 If architecture is your thing, Dubrovnik is the one for you.
 Visit one of Europe’s oldest pharmacies (1317) in the Franciscan monastery and observe the Dubrovnik warrior legend at Orlando’s Column.
-If this isn’t enough, the Prince’s Palace and Lovrijenac Fortress are also brilliant specimens of Venetian and medieval architecture design.
-In July and August, there are also special performing arts festivals at the fortress.
+If this isn’t enough, the Rector’s Palace, Sponza Palace, and Lovrijenac Fortress are also brilliant specimens of Venetian and medieval architecture design.
+In July and August, there are also special performing arts festivals at the fortress as a part of Dubrovnik Summer Fest.

 Devour a local delicacy dish such as black risotto or some scrumptious seafood before heading back to your boat rental for the evening.
 Or if you’re a bit of a party animal, experience Dubrovnik’s vibrant nightlife.
 Just be wary that you don’t want to be too hungover at sea tomorrow!